Tariq Ramadan

-Tariq Ramadan (طارق رمضان, /ar/; born 26 August 1962) is a Swiss Muslim academic, philosopher, writer and convicted rapist.
-He was a professor of contemporary Islamic studies at St Antony's College, Oxford and the Faculty of Theology and Religion, University of Oxford.
-He is a senior research fellow at Doshisha University in Japan and a visiting professor at the Université Mundiapolis in Morocco.
-He was a visiting professor at the Faculty of Islamic Studies at Hamad Bin Khalifa University in Qatar, and used to be the director of the Research Centre of Islamic Legislation and Ethics (CILE), based in Doha.
-Ramadan describes himself as a "Salafi reformist".
+Tariq Ramadan (طارق رمضان /ar/; born 26 August 1962) is a Swiss-born Egyptian academic, philosopher and writer, who was convicted of three counts of rape by a French court in 2026.
+He has held academic positions including professor of contemporary Islamic studies at St Antony's College, Oxford and the Faculty of Theology and Religion, University of Oxford.
+He was a visiting professor at the Faculty of Islamic Studies at Hamad Bin Khalifa University in Qatar, and a former director of the Research Centre of Islamic Legislation and Ethics (CILE) in Doha.